chiefenne/PyAero/docs/trailing_edge.rst

 =============

 .. note::
-   If a sharp trailing edge is needed, this step has to be omitted.
+   If a sharp trailing edge is needed, this step can to be skipped.

 As outlined in the section before, the meshing process relies on the point distribution on the airfoil contour.
 Real airfoils, i.e. airfoils which are built as a hardware, have a trailing edge (TE) with a definite thickness, a `blunt trailing edge`.
 This is due to manufacturing and/or structural reasons.
 To be able to model this, `PyAero <index.html>`_ has a dedicated function.
-The following figure shows the change between a sharp trailing edge and a blunt trailing edge.
+The following figure shows an animation of a sharp trailing edge and a blunt trailing edge.

 .. _figure_TE1_animated:
 .. figure::  images/TE1_animated.gif